(Prisoner Release Day) October 22, 2022

 Through subterfuge and lies Guru Hargobind had been imprisoned at the Fort of Gwalior for quite a few years by Jahangir, the ruler of the Mughal Empire at that time.
 Jahangir realized his mistake and decided to release Guru Hargobind.

-Bandi Chhor Diwas is the day Sikhs celebrate the release of Guru Har Gobind and the 52 Kings from the prison at the fort of Gwalior.
+Bandi Chhor Diwas is the day where, we as Sikhs, celebrate the release of Guru Hargobind and the 52 princes from the prison at the fort of Gwalior.

 The word "Bandi" means "imprisoned", "Chhor" means "release" and "Diwas" means "day" and together "Bandi Chhor Divas" means Prisoner Release Day.
 It is celebrated with great joy as it was a time when "right" prevailed over "wrong".
-This release was on the same day as the Hindu Festival Diwali.
+This release was actually a few days before the Hindu Diwali Festival.
+However, Guru Hargobind reached Amritsar on Diwali in 1619, and thus we typically celebrate Bandi Chhor Diwas on the same day as Diwali.

-The Guru had found a way to get 52 of the innocent leaders to be released from the prison without a battle.
-However, it had been a long process as the Guru spent many years in custody.
+The Guru, being very smart, had found a way to get all the 52 innocent leaders to be released from the prison without a battle.
+It had been a long process as the Guru spent many years in custody.
 In the end, the unjust government of the day had to "give in" to the Guru's just demands.
 This was an unlikely victory in a period of history when those in power were completely corrupt and injustice was the order of the day.